stratasan/s1-python/docs/index.md

 between a person and their books.
 Since we want to capture the name, author, and whether it's been read by the owner for each book, that's our repeated block.

-So a valid line could look like:
+So a valid book line could look like:

 ```
 2|BookName|BookAuthor|0|Book2Name|Book2Author|1
 ```

 The first field, `2` is the record id we'll use for "Book" entities.
-There are two books encoded in this line, though there could be quite a few.
+There are two books encoded in this line, though the format defines no limit.
 The 0 or 1 is simply a boolean placeholder, the S1 format does not imply anything about interpretation of encoded data.